 Upload the documents to prove legal status and financial capacity

 When you register on the Participant Portal, you must also upload the following documents for your organisation:

 Fill in relevant application form that you can find on the European Comission website or on your National Agency’s website.
-This year the application form will be via a e-form.
-To access it, you need to login with your EU Login.
-However, you can already see here PDF samples of the application forms.
+To access the application form, you need to login with your EU Login.
+However, you can already see here some PDF samples of the application forms.

 Here you can find the contacts of your NA.